 (1) In this regulation —

-“market rules” means the market rules made under the Electricity Industry Act 2004 Part 9;
+market rules means the market rules made under the Electricity Industry Act 2004 Part 9;

-“wholesale electricity market commencement” means the time at which the first trading day under the market rules commences.
+wholesale electricity market commencement means the time at which the first trading day under the market rules commences.

 (2) After wholesale electricity market commencement this Part (other than regulation 26) does not apply to, or in relation to, a user if the user’s distribution access agreement relates to any part of the South West interconnected system.